anugyamehrotra/Build-A-Discord-Bot/README.md

 A personalized sample project: a simple **Interactive Discord Bot** built for the AI/ML room in **NP Hacks**.

 This sample demonstrates foundational Python development concepts using only **Python** and **APIs**.
-It is designed to help students understand how to use Python constructs to design unique, expandable bots for online platforms, such a `Discord`, with the help of external APIs.
+It is designed to help students understand how to use Python constructs to design unique, expandable bots for online platforms, such as `Discord`, with the help of external APIs.

 <img width="2366" height="1094" alt="discord_bot_img1_project1" src="https://github.com/user-attachments/assets/e37008ff-98e6-47ea-afe9-4b0665955121" />